jasgrewal/cancerscope/README.rst

 `pip install --upgrade https://github.com/Lasagne/Lasagne/archive/master.zip`

-**cancerscope** also requires scikit-learn version >=0.18.
-- If you do not have scikit-learn package in your python environment, you can skip this step.
-- If you **do have scikit-learn pre-installed** please upgrade to a minimum version 0.18.
-- If you have pip installed, you can check the scikit-learn version using `pip freeze | grep scikit-learn`
-- You can update scikit-learn with `pip install -U scikit-learn`

 ## Automated Install
 ====================

-Once you have the latest lasagne, theano, and scikit-learn packages installed in your python environment, you can set up **cancerscope** using the command `pip install cancerscope`.
+Once you have the latest lasagne and theano python packages installed, you can set up **cancerscope** using the command `pip install cancerscope`.

-Cancerscope will attempt to download the models needed for prediction, when you install the package.
+At initial install, cancerscope will attempt to download the models needed for prediction.
 This may take a while depending on your internet connection (3-10 minutes).
+Please ensure you have a reliable internet connection and atleast 5 GB of space before proceeding with install.

 # Setup and Usage
 =================